radrich/richarmstrong.net/_posts/2024-04-05-rip-taptapkaboom.md

 So, I’ve shelved TapTapKaboom for a later adventure.
 Maybe to do with marketing or websites.

-Now I’m an artist who helps other creatives.
+Now I’m a multi-hyphenate artist who helps other creatives get unstuck.

 Same vibes as TapTapKaboom.
 But me being me instead of a “big” brand.